t0ny/chestlocker/README.markdown

 * Version 0.11
     * Changed from tabs to 4 spaces.
     * Fixed a bug with double chests.
+    * Fixed a number of bugs.
+    * Improved the player class.
+Can now take in a player object or string.
+    * Other minor things.

 ## Installation ##